westerra/trexis-backbase-identity-providers-pua-poc/README.md

 This file must remain in the jar that the AuthenticatorFactory implementation class is contained in.
 The file must have the fully qualified class name of all your AuthenticatorFactory classes.

+# Theme Setup
+Ensure freemarker templates are available when using channel selector and otp.

+Sample included in resources/theme.login folder

 # Included Authenticators
 ## Ingestion Authentication Username Password Form
 Triggers the trexis-backbase-ingstion service on succesful authentication.